CloudCannon/vonge-jekyll-bookshop-template/README.md

 ~~~

-When running locally, the pagination will not work.
+> [!IMPORTANT]
+> When running locally, the pagination will not work.
 Deploy to CloudCannon to see successful pagination.